yashau/simple_sql_backup.ps1/README.md

 # simple_sql_backup.ps1

-A comprehensive PowerShell script designed to back up one or more MSSQL databases on a Windows host, compress them, and upload them to an S3-compatible provider of your choice.
+A comprehensive PowerShell script designed to back up one or more MSSQL databases on a Windows host, compress them, and upload them to an S3-compatible provider or SMB share of your choice.
 It also includes support for Telegram notifications.

 This script leverages the following open-source projects:
 - Microsoft's [SqlServer PowerShell Module](https://github.com/microsoft/SQLServerPSModule)